Mahmoud-Emad/envserver/README.md

 - add: Adds new environment keys to the local Config file.
 - commit: Commits the changes to the local Config file, providing a commit message.
 The commit message can be customized and will be updated if conflicts occur.

-### Please note that, all of these commands are still under implementation.
+### Please note that, all of these commands are still under implementation

 ## Project Config